 ExpressVPN has a number of affordable plans, all backed by a 30-day money back guarantee.
 For AddictiveTips readers they offer an extra THREE MONTHS FREE if you get the annual plan taking the price down to only $8.32 per month.

 NordVPN has some of the most unique features of any VPN service.
 The biggest standout is its signature double encryption process that wraps all data in an unbeatable 2048-bit SSL encryption.
 According to the company, not even a supercomputer can break encryption that strong.
-Mix that with a constantly growing network of 950+ servers in 57 different countries and you’ve got a recipe for a private yet dynamic VPN provider that can meet all of your needs.
+Mix that with a constantly growing network of 5408 servers in 61 countries and you’ve got a recipe for a private yet dynamic VPN provider that can meet all of your needs.